Chilakamarti Lakshmi Narasimham: Saraswathi Monthly Magazine

 Veeresalingam left Rajahmundry.
 Therefore, Chilakamarti thought that there should be a good monthly magazine in Andhra.
 He conveyed the same to Polavaram zamindar Kochcherlakota Ramachandra Venkata Krishna Rao Bahadur.
 On his approval, Chilakamarti started "Saraswathi" monthly magazine in Rajahmundry.
 Krishna Rao Bahadur acted as editor and Chilakamarti worked as sub-editor.

 Manorama Monthly Magazine

 In 1906, Chilakamarti started "Manorama" monthly magazine.
-It used to get published in Gunneswara Rao printing press.
-Later in 1908, Chilakamarti bought some part of Vivekavardhini printing press and named as Manorama printing press.

-By 1907, the magazine subscription reached four hundred.
-Under the heading of Swavishayam (English translation: own matters), Chilakamarti used to write some essays.
-He announced in the magazine that they will publish more bravery related stories, life history of great men from Maharashtra and three plays.